David Campese: Bledisloe Cup Test series

 In Path to Victory: Wallaby Power in the 1980s the Daily Mirror's Terry Smith writes that, "One very famous player was in danger of losing his Test spot in New Zealand until his team-mates urged Jones to retain him."
-Australian coach Alan Jones selected Campese on the wing for the final test instead of fullback.
-This Test marked the first time David Campese opposed All Black winger John Kirwan.
-Kirwan had missed the 1984 Bledisloe series due to injury.
-Campese had missed the 1985 Bledisloe Cup Test due to injury.
+Jones selected Campese on the wing for the final test instead of fullback.
+This Test marked the first time Campese opposed All Black winger John Kirwan.